f-mry/go-ngram/README.md

 # go-ngram
-Create list of ngram from certain word or sentences
+Create list of ngram from certain words or sentences

 ## Usage
 ```go